 for she was taken out of man.”

 There are several things to point out in this passage.
 The first being is that Eve was created from Adam’s flesh, and note what Adam said about her (Now this is bone of my bone and flesh of my flesh).
-What a strong statement to make about someone, not only that, but it is reminiscent of Ephesians in the fact that Adam says Eve is his fleshed and loved her as such.
+What a strong statement to make about someone, not only that, but it is reminiscent of Ephesians in the fact that Adam says Eve is his flesh and loved her as such.
 Also like Ephesians, it speaks about leaving your mother and father and becoming one, similar to the passage in Genesis.
-Isn’t it amazing that the first book in the Bible (old testament) is much like one of the last books in the Bible (new testament) regarding the relationships between husband and wife.
+Isn’t it amazing that the first book in the Bible (old testament) is much like one of the last books in the Bible (new testament) regarding the formation of a godly relationship.

 Now let’s get into the deep stuff……Are you ready?